-Cash and Cash Equivalents
+Cash and Cash Equivalents Including Donor Restricted Amounts

 CHAI considers highly liquid debt instruments with an original maturity of three months or less at the time of purchase to be cash equivalents.
 Cash and cash equivalents are stated at cost plus accrued interest.
 CHAI maintains its cash and cash equivalents at domestic and foreign banks, which have different rules and deposit insurance, and such balances may exceed insured limits.
+CHAI deposits are concentrated with its main depositary institution.
+Of CHAI's total cash and cash equivalents, about 70% of such funds are in a diversified short-term mutual fund type instrument available through that institution.
+There are also substantial cash balances held in India.
 CHAI monitors its exposure associated with its cash and cash equivalents and has not experienced losses on its accounts.
-Certain cash and cash equivalents are held in interest bearing accounts.
-Interest bearing accounts are primarily comprised of amounts limited as to use as described below, however some of those funds are for operating purposes.